mongodb-developer/docs-vector-search-demo-py/README.md

 pip install -r requirements.txt
 ```

-3. Run the gradio application
+3. Run the chainlit application
 ```
-python app.py
+chainlit run app.py
 ```

-Visit http://localhost:7860 to see the chatbot.
+Visit http://localhost:8000 to see the chatbot.

 The results when asking "How do I install FancyWidget?" should be in a very generic response form, not related to the docs hosted in directory `fake_docs` directory.